ionos-cloud/ionosctl/docs/commands/lan/get.md

 ## Description

-Use this command to retrieve information of a specified LAN.
+Use this command to retrieve information of a given LAN.

 Required values to run command: